JMacIV/ESP8266-homie-PIR-DHT/README.md

 Project is built in PlatformIO, see below.

+## Features
+- Automatically advertises what it does using Homie including units.
+    - Motion
+    - Temperature
+    - Humidity
+- Temp and Humidity readings every 60 seconds (configurable by changing ```TEMPERATURE_INTERVAL```)
+- Motion info as detected (inlcuding OFF after 5 seconds, configurable by changing ```pause```)
+- Easy setup
+- Automatic Discovery in openHAB (>2.5) if MQTT bridge is already configured since uses Homie 3+

 ## Setup
 ### Hardware
-DHT22 to pin 4.
-If using DHT11, see DHT11 v DHT22 section below.
+DHT22 to GPIO4 (D2 on NodeMCU).
+If using DHT11, see [DHT11 v DHT22](#dht11-v-dht22) section below.

-PIR to pin 12.
+PIR to GPIO12 (D6 on NodeMCU).

 ### Using with PlatformIO